KamilLelonek/ads-crawler/README.md

     go run main.go

-And visit http://localhost/v1/publisher/:name in your browser with a particular Publisher `name` from the list.
+And visit http://localhost:8080/v1/publisher/:name in your browser with a particular Publisher `name` from the list.

+You can modify `8080` by using `PORT` environmental variable.

 ## Testing